jfmaas/HOS-TYPO3-discovery/README.md

 ## Architecture
 ### LAMP

 The architecture is based on LAMP (Linux.Apache.mySQL.PHP).
-Unfortunatally
+Unfortunately developing system and production system is based on different distribution.
+Therefore we have different ways of configuration.
+Ubuntu uses apt_get, CENTOS uses yum.

 #### Linux / Package managers
 The project is tested on two Linux distributions: